ivanache/heavy_ion_data/Photon_Correlations/README.md

 -Energy_Response: the folder with the C++ file in charge of the Energy response data
 -Correlations: the folder with the C++ file run on PDSF to find the signal and background spectra there, and associated files
--PhotonEfficiency: the folder with the C++ file used to find efficiency of cluster photon processes, and associated files -Corr_config.yaml: the configuration file used to change the values of various constants in Correlations.cc
+-PhotonEfficiency: the folder with the C++ file used to find efficiency of cluster photon processes, and associated files
+- Fernando_code: the correlation code from Fernando.
+It uses event mixing for background.
+-Corr_config.yaml: the configuration file used to change the values of various constants in Correlations.cc
 - All .root files here are output, and their names indicate the settings of the configuration file constants and/or the Ntuples used to find them